binh/byterover-openclaw/README.md

 ## Result

 A memory system that:
-•⁠  ⁠*Scales* as knowledge grows
+- ⁠*Scales* as knowledge grows
-•⁠  ⁠*Retrieves* semantically, not just keyword matching
+- ⁠*Retrieves* semantically, not just keyword matching
-•⁠  ⁠*Organizes* automatically, no manual filing
+- *Organizes* automatically, no manual filing
-•⁠  ⁠*Persists* across sessions and compactions
+- ⁠*Persists* across sessions and compactions
-•⁠  ⁠*Separates* raw logs from curated knowledge
+- ⁠*Separates* raw logs from curated knowledge
-•⁠  ⁠*Protects* private context from shared spaces
+- *Protects* private context from shared spaces

 It's the difference between having a pile of notebooks vs a searchable, organized knowledge base that gets smarter over time.